quixio/quix-streams/README.md

 - <b>Stream context</b>: Quix Streams handles stream contexts for you, so all the data from one data source is bundled in the same scope.
 It let's you produce <b>multiple streams</b> through the same topic and enables the message broker to <b>parallelize loads</b> reliably across multiple consumers.
 It also allows stateful processing to be resiliently parallelised.

-- <b>Stream metadata</b>: Quix Streams allows you to attached metadata to a Stream context and to the definition of Parameters and Events.
-The library manages the <b>metadata communication</b> behind the scenes, only sending and receiving it when necessary to improve efficiency.

 - <b>Time-series data serialization and de-serialization</b>: Quix Streams serializes and deserializes time-series data using different codecs and optimizations to <b>minimize payloads</b> in order to increase throughput and reduce latency.